citrus3000psi/SD2SP2/README.md

 C1: 0805 22u Capactior (10V Min) - DigiKey Part# 490-10511-2-ND
 J1: MicroSD Slot - DigiKey Part# WM6825CT-ND

+Unassembled kits will be available for purchase at my webstore soon: https://shop.dansprojects.com

 Special thanks to:
 MockyLock for the idea
 Extrems & emu_kidid for doing the real work needed to make this possible